Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Methods

 One resulting exemplary measurement of the material losses depending on $\langle n \rangle$ is shown in Figure~\ref{fig:resonator_limits}.

 The data points describe a curve given by

 under the assumption of a broad distribution of TLS in the continuum approximation and in the limit $T \to 0$.
-Here, $n_{\rm c}$ is the critical photon number and $\beta$ is a fit parameter that characterizes how rapidly the TLS contribution decreases with increasing drive (see reference \cite{martinis_decoherence_2005} and related TLS models).
+Here, $n_{\rm c}$ is the critical photon number and $\beta$ is a fit parameter that characterizes how rapidly the TLS contribution decreases with increasing drive (see reference \cite{martinis_decoherence_2005} and related TLS models). \\ Each resonator is analyzed individually, and the variation in $\delta_\mathrm{TLS}$ and $\delta_\mathrm{LP}$ is statistically evaluated using the interquartile range (IQR) and its median values, $\tilde{\delta}_\mathrm{TLS}$ and $\tilde{\delta}_\mathrm{LP}$ for multiple resonators.